Trident-Development/2024-new-grad-intern/README.md

-# 2024 Tech Intern/New Grad Positions
+# 2024 Tech Intern/New Grad Positions 💻💼

-Are you ready for 2024 job hunt? 🤩
+A repo for internship and new grad positions in 2024.
+Hope this will help all the students who are looking for a job, and best of luck in your job search! 🍀

+*Note: The jobs are sorted chronologically (newest first).*

+### Contribution Notes
+Please checkout 👉 [contribution-note.md](./contribution-note.md) for instructions on contributing to the job tables.

-### Internship/Co-op
+## Internship/Co-op
 | Title | Company | Start Time | End Time | Location | Sponsorship | Notes |
 |-------|---------|------------|----------|----------|-------------|-------|
 |[Fall 2023 - Spring 2024 Software Testing Co-op](https://careers.ansys.com/job/IN-Home-City-Fall-2023-Spring-2024-Software-Testing-Co-op-IN-46201/983808000/)| Ansys | N/A | N/A | Home City, IN | N/A | 8-month full-time |